33625988Geoffrey de Say

 The Magna Carta's 61st clause, as seen in the British Library's Cotton MS Augustus II.106, one of the four surviving exemplifications of the Magna Carta.
 Bigger view.
 Full page.
 Transcription and translation.

-The barons' names aren't specified in the Magna Carta itself, nor is there an extent primary record of such, but four early sources attest their names.
+The barons' names aren't specified in the Magna Carta itself, nor is there an extant primary record of such, but four early sources attest their names.
 One of these is copied below.13 (For more information on these sources, see Holt's Magna Carta, 3rd edition, appendix 8.14)

 33625988Geoffrey among the 25 Magna Carta barons, as listed in Matthew Paris'